Perfumes are the feelings of flowers –Heinrich Heine

 - OG Shark

 Geraniol as a Functional Ingredient

-While our Gold Country Afgoo isn’t a good source of geraniol, we still wanted to incorporate this powerful terpene into our products.
-That inspired us to create our Lemon Blueberry Goo Drop.
-Both lemons and blueberries are good sources of geraniol, which helps make them such great antioxidants.
-This truffle is a delicious way to treat inflammation.
+While our Gold Country Afgoo isn’t a good source of geraniol, but you can still incorporate this powerful terpene into your diet easily.
+Both lemons and blueberries are good sources of geraniol, which helps make them such great antioxidants, either on a muffin or a smoothie with both fruits is a delicious way to treat inflammation.